necula01/jax/jax/experimental/mini_jax/README.md

 topological sorting after transformations.

 In retrospect, I am not sure that the simplicity of representation as symbolic expressions is worth the extra cost of being careful about preserving sharing.

-### Real-JAX can differentiate through control-flow
+### Real-JAX gives better errors can differentiate through control-flow

-TODO

-Fusing transformations?
+Perhaps the most important JAX features that is not reflected in mini-JAX is JAX's ability to perform some transformations inline, during tracing.
+This has the major advantages that (1) errors are reported during tracing when the user-program's stack trace is available, and (2) one can apply differentiation transformations on a program that contains data-dependent control flow.
+JAX does this by carrying the actual concrete value as it traces the program, which enables it to resolve control flow.
+There is also a minor cost advantage of not having to materialize and traverse multiple times the JAXPR.

+JAX tries hard to do all transformations inline.
+The only cases when it cannot do so are if a `jit`, or `pmap` transformation is present, or if we have higher-order control-flow (`cond` and `while`).

+TODO: fusing transformations in mini-JAX.

 ### Efficient reverse differentiation is tricky